Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Model and definition

-We suppose that $p_t^{(i),1}>p_t^{(i),0}$ almost surely for $i = 1, \dots,N$, that is, all stocks are more likely to perform well in a bull market than in a bear market regime.
-While probabilities of an upward move of stocks depend on the common noise, price levels are assumed to be independent thereof.
-We further assume that $B^{(i)}_t$ and $B^{(\ell)}_t$ are conditionally independent given $\mathcal{F}_{t-1}\vee\sigma(\xi^{cn}_t)$ for any $i \neq \ell$.
-That is, the dependence structure between two stocks traded by different agents is completely characterized by the common noise.
+We suppose that $p_{(i),t}^1>p_{(i),t}^0$ almost surely for $i = 1, \dots,N$, that is, all stocks are more likely to perform well in a bull market than in a bear market regime.
+While probabilities of an upward move of stocks depend on the non-traded stochastic factor, price levels are assumed to be independent thereof.
+We further assume that $B_{(i),t}$ and $B_{(\ell),t}$ are conditionally independent given $\mathcal{F}_{t-1}\vee\sigma(\xi^{cn}_t)$ for any $i \neq \ell$.
+That is, the dependence structure between two stocks traded by different agents is completely characterized by the non-traded stochastic factor.

+We remark that the financial market is incomplete due to two factors.
+First, as discussed in \cite{angoshtari2022predictable} and \cite{liang2023predictable}, while the binomial model for the financial market is sequentially complete under the assumption of full knowledge of model parameters at the beginning of each period [t−1,t), it may lack completeness across multiple periods if the parameters for later periods are determined in part through some exogenous random noise.
+Second, incompleteness also stems from the presence of the non-traded stochastic factor \((\xi_t^{cn})_{t\in \mathbb{N}}\), which affects the transition probabilities of stock returns.
+Thus, the model presented here extends beyond the classical binomial framework.